← All beaches & hotels

 Low Risk

 Kealakekua Bay is a State Marine Life Conservation District with some of the clearest, most biodiverse water on the Big Island.
 The Captain Cook Monument (Kaʻawaloa) on the north shore is reached by kayak or tour boat.
 Snorkeling here is world-class.
-Water quality is excellent.
+Water quality historically rates at low bacteria levels.
 Kayak tours depart from the south end at Napoʻopoʻo Beach.

 Keʻei Beach